-You can quickly setup Elasticsearch on your Magento store if you precisely follow the guide below.
+You can quickly setup Elasticsearch on your store if you precisely follow the guide below.
 There are some prerequisites, make sure you fulfill them before you start.

 - You have an activated server on Cloudways.